 Aviation workers themselves are feeling the impact of staff shortages too and now many are threatening industrial action over poor working conditions, pay and job security.
-In the UK, strikes have also impacted train companies with rail services grinding to a halt.

 Now, with workers at a number of European airlines and airports set to take part in further industrial action and little promise of a solution to staffing issues, the chaos is set to continue into the busy summer season.

 So with airports the epicentre of much of this travel chaos, what can you do to minimise the risk of delays?

 When should I arrive at the airport?

 UK travel expert Simon Calder told ITV’s Good Morning Britain that airport problems were being exacerbated by anxious passengers turning up hours early for their flights.

 "It sounds absolutely mad, but an awful lot of these queues are people who have got a flight at 10am turning up at 5am,” he said.